 Making Your Big Dreams Happen

 You’ve dreamt big.
-Now it’s time to make that big dream happen.
+Now that a new year—and a new decade—is upon us, it’s time to make that big dream happen.

 Maybe you’ve decided you want to start your own business or quit your job in order to pursue your passions.
 Perhaps you want to move to a bigger home or move across the country.
 Maybe you just to make a personal change by running a marathon, writing a novel, or reaching your goal weight.

 All of that might sound impossible when first deciding that’s what you want.
 And certainly, some dreams will take more work (and time) than others to pull off.
-Here are a few things to consider when taking that leap of faith and making those big dreams a reality.
+Here are a few things to consider when taking that leap of faith and making those big dreams a reality in 2020.

 Visualize Your Dream